 According to the World Health Organization (WHO), a carbon footprint measures the amount of carbon dioxide (CO2) released into the atmosphere due to a particular activity.
-All the emissions resulting from our daily lives or family group make a household carbon footprint.
+All the emissions resulting from our daily lives or family groups make a household carbon footprint.

 Considering the United States is the second carbon dioxide polluter globally after China, Americans -individually and as a community- have a big responsibility in mitigating global warming.

-How do we measure a carbon footprint?
+How do we measure our carbon footprint?

 To express a carbon footprint, we use the weight of CO2 emissions produced in tonnes.

 As an example, the United States emitted 5,416 million tons of CO2 in 2019.
 The average carbon footprint for a person in the United States is 16 tons, one of the world's highest rates!
 Globally, the average is closer to 4 tons.
-If we are to prevent temperatures from rising, the average carbon footprint must be lowered to half, 2 tons.
+If we are to prevent temperatures from rising, the average carbon footprint must be lowered to half, to 2 tons.
 Therefore, Americans need to assume a leading role in becoming earth-friendly!